nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Extensions
 - **2a.
 Person Does Not Exist**:
-    - 2a.1: If no person record matches the given details, CareLink displays an error message.
+    - 2a.1: CareLink displays an error message.
     - Use case ends.

 **Use Case 6: Filter Data by Medical Condition**